Skip to main content

 Operating hours

 BACEN mandates that TED operates Monday–Friday, 06:30–17:00 (Brasília time, UTC-3).
-This window is fixed and not configurable.
+The plugin enforces this window by default; the open/close times are operator-adjustable at runtime (within BACEN limits) via systemplane, but treat 06:30–17:00 as the norm.
 Build your UX around it — see Handle operating hours gracefully above.

 P2P transfers are not subject to operating hour restrictions and work 24/7.